Thank you for your response

-Let us now look at disadvantages of GST.
+Let us now look at the disadvantages of GST.
 Please note that businesses need to overcome these disadvantages to run the business smoothly.

-Businesses have to either update their existing accounting or ERP software to GST-compliant one or buy a GST software so that they can keep their business going.
-But both the options lead to increased cost of software purchase and training of employees for an efficient utilization of the new billing software.
+Businesses have to either update their existing accounting or ERP software to GST-compliant one or buy GST software so that they can keep their business going.
+But both the options lead to the increased cost of software purchase and training of employees for efficient utilization of the new billing software.

 ClearTax is the first company in India to have launched a ready-to-use GST software called Cleartax GST software.
 The software is currently available for free for SMEs, helping them transition to GST smoothly.
 It has truly eased the pain of the people in so many ways.

 ClearTax has made it easier for SMEs with the ClearTax BillBook web application.
 This application is available for FREE until the end of September and is an easy solution to this problem.
-This will help every business to issue GST-compliant invoices to their customers.
+This will help every business to issue GST-compliant invoices to its customers.
 These same invoices can then be used for return filing through the ClearTax GST platform.